Skip to main content

 Impact on License Usage

-• A school's seat count is calculated based on the number of unique students enrolled in classes created by approved teachers at the school, regardless of how many subjects each student uses or the number of classes they are enrolled in.
+• A school's seat count is calculated based on the number of unique students enrolled in classes created by approved licensed teachers at the school, regardless of how many subjects each student uses or the number of classes they are enrolled in.
 A student counts as one seat no matter how many classes they join or how many subjects they use.

 Did this answer your question?